 In addition to maintaining the college’s official social media presence, we provide guidance to College departments, faculty and staff, clubs and organizations to ensure Florida Southern’s branding is preserved.

-If you are interested in creating your own social media channel within FSC’s community, please contact the Assistant Director of Marketing, and follow the guidelines below.
+If you are interested in creating your own social media channel within FSC’s community, please contact the Office of Marketing and Communication, and follow the guidelines below.

 Florida Southern College maintains several active accounts, including Facebook, Instagram, LinkedIn, YouTube and Twitter.